Backup and Recovery¶

 Cronjob require other parameters

-If you want to execute the docker ... mysqldump
+If you want to execute the docker ... mariadb-dump

 command directly as a cronjob, your have to remove the parameters -it